Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 -   How will you direct web traffic to the active site?

     -   Azure Front Door will be used for these implementations given that they are a Primary / Secondary failover type of deployment.
-If the Primary goes down the Monitor Status will show as Degraded and traffic will be send to the Secondary once it is up and running and shows a Monitor Status of Online.
+If the Primary goes down the Monitor Status will show as Degraded and traffic will be sent to the Secondary once it is up and running and shows a Monitor Status of Online.

 -   Global, Mobile and API Web Applications